attestantio/vouch/docs/metrics/prometheus.md

   - `vouch_scheduler_jobs_started_total` number of jobs started.
 This has a label `trigger` which can be "timer" if the job ran due to reaching its designated start time or "signal" if the job ran due to being triggered before its designated start time.

 ## Client operations
-Client operations metrics provide information about the response time of beacon nodes, as well as if they returned
+Client operations metrics provide information about the response time of beacon nodes, as well as if the request to them succeeded or failed.
+This can be used to understand how quickly and how well beacon nodes are responding to requests, for example if Vouch using multiple beacon nodes in different data centres this can be used to obtain data about their response times due to network latency.

 `vouch_client_opeation_duration_seconds` is provided as a histogram, with buckets in increments of 0.1 seconds up to 4 seconds.
 It has two labels: